Online Sessions with Space Dave

 - It's helpful to have each participant set their screen name to the name of the person who will be talking or asking questions.

 - Make sure everyone knows how to mute/unmute themselves.
-Practice if necessary.
-Especially when working with children, I'm finding that a lot of meeting time is taken up waiting for participants to mute/unmute.
+Practice before the session if necessary.

 - If anyone has a name that is non-obvious or difficult to pronounce, it's helpful if you could give me a quick guide (we can usually do this at the start of the meeting before participants join—see below).